Dede-Qorqud/BeTrueCore/WHITEPAPER.md

 **Status:** Working Draft — TRL 2→3
 **License:** CC BY-NC 4.0

+---

+## Abstract

-> *The mirror reflects.
+*The mirror reflects.
 The notary bears witness.
 The matrix measures.*

----

-## Abstract

 BeTrueCore is a cryptographic infrastructure for sovereign collective decision-making.
 The protocol addresses a structural problem that precedes any governance framework: the act of expressing a preference is never truly private, and what is observed is not always authentic.
-BeTrueCore inverts the dominant paradigm — from *transparent citizen, secret choice* to *secret citizen, transparent decision* — through a six-layer architecture integrating ZK-SNARKs, MACI, biometric sovereignty, and a mathematically weighted participation system (Vote Weight Unit).
+BeTrueCore inverts the dominant paradigm — from *transparent citizen, secret vote* to *secret citizen, transparent decision* — through a six-layer architecture integrating ZK-SNARKs, MACI, state-identifier sovereignty, and a mathematically weighted participation system (Vote Weight Unit).
 AI agents operate exclusively in read-only mode: they observe, record, and measure.
 The decision remains with the human.

 ---

 ## 1. The Problem

-*Wabi-sabi — imperfection as creative resource*
+*Wabi-sabi — imperfection as creative resource.*

 Three structural failures define the existing landscape of collective decision-making.